Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-Indian federalism is characterized by an independent judiciary, a clear division of powers between the Centre and the States, and unequal representation of federating units in the Rajya Sabha.
-These features are enshrined in the Indian Constitution.
+Indian federalism is characterized by key features such as an independent judiciary, a clear division of powers between the Centre and the States, and unequal representation of States in the Rajya Sabha, all of which are enshrined in the Indian Constitution.

-However, Indian federalism is not the result of an agreement among the federating units.
+However, unlike classical federations like the United States, Indian federalism is not the outcome of an agreement among the federating units.
 The Indian Constitution, which lays down the framework for India's federal structure, was not created through an agreement among the federating units but was adopted by the Constituent Assembly of India.

 Share